phatt-23/BP/impl/np2/README.md

 - [x] - if inInstance is empty, could be different for each problem (add a pure virtual function) do not allow reducing nor solving (UI constraint and logic constraint)
 - [ ] - 3SAT to 3CG reduction
+- [ ] - rename asString() to format() as it is formatting the problem instance to a format that the editor accepts, now it's confusing because problem instances have toSerializedString()
+- [ ] - decide on the final UI layout
+- [ ] - style the components

 ## 3SAT to 3CG